Prince Philip of Edinburgh, husband of Queen Elizabeth II, dies

 The official mourning it will run until the funeral, including the waving of flags at half-mast.
 The deputies and lords of Parliament shall wear black armbands and men also wear black ties.
 The signing of laws will be suspended until the mortuary rites pass, because at that time the queen will suspend her official functions, including the assent of the laws approved by Parliament.

-Prime Minister Boris Johnson has expressed his “Great sadness”.
-“He was the oldest consort in history,” he says in his statement, in which he recalls his participation in the Second World War, in the Royal Navy.
-He also remembers his environmental initiatives and the words of the queen about her husband in the celebration of his golden wedding anniversary.
+Prime Minister Boris Johnson expressed his “Great sadness”.
+“He was the oldest consort in history,” he said in his statement, in which he recalled his participation in World War II, in the Royal Navy.
+She also highlighted her environmental initiatives and the queen’s words about her husband at their golden wedding celebration.
 The country, according to Isabel, owed her husband “a greater debt than he will ever claim and we will never know.”

 Devotion